A question I get all the time from clients or those who know me well is, “How do you do it all?”

-On Sunday nights I have that slight pouty face because the next day is Monday and I know my day will feel out of control as Mondays always do.
-I also know that exercise gets the blood pumping, makes me more alert and gives me a LOT more energy.
-So every single Monday without fail I wake up earlier than I want to and I force myself to workout hard.
-Once I’m done, showered, dressed and coffee in hand… I know that “Super Amber” has come out to play.
+On Sunday nights, I have that slight pouty face because the next day is Monday and I know my day will feel out of control as Mondays always are.
+I also know that exercise gets the blood pumping, makes me more alert, and gives me a LOT more energy.
+So every single Monday without fail I wake up earlier than I want to and I force myself to work out hard.
+Once I’m done, showered, dressed, and have coffee in hand… I know that “Super Amber” has come out to play.
 You wouldn’t believe the energy and efficiency that comes out of me.
 Any time I need another boost during the week, I do the same process.
 Works like a charm!
 I suppose I should note too that I eat well and I sleep well – I think an overall healthy lifestyle does contribute to my work success.

 Key #2: I survive by my to-do list.

 I created a super simple to-do sheet in Microsoft Word one day because I couldn’t find a system I liked.
 It had a bunch of lines going down the page and a box to the right for meeting times and notes about what I need to accomplish during the week, but not necessarily “today.”
 I printed out 90 sheets and had the book spiral bound.
 I use one page every day and order a new book when needed.

 In my mind, I have a laser focus on where each project is at in its timeline so I know what has to be done and by when.
 For every project, I have a “would-be-nice-to-get-it-done-by date” and a “hard-deadline-no-matter-what date.”
 If I’m absolutely slammed one week, I may need to push a project to the hard deadline (which is almost always earlier than the client’s hard date) – if I have a light week, I get it done early which makes my clients happy.
 Either way, my clients are happy because I’m moving the project forward at a good speed.
 I always give myself a little padding.